samber/do/docs/docs/service-lifecycle/shutdowner.md

 If your service brings a state such as a connection pool, a buffer, etc... you might want to close or flush it gracefully on the application exit.

-When the `injector.Shutdown()` function is called, the framework triggers `Shutdown` method of each service implementing a `Shutdowner` interface, in reverse invocation order.
+When the `do.Shutdown[type]()` or the `injector.Shutdown()` function is called, the framework triggers `Shutdown` method of each service implementing a `do.Shutdowner` interface, in reverse invocation order.

+🛑 Services can be shutdowned properly, in back-initialization order.
+Requesting a shutdown on a (root?) scope shutdowns its children recursively.

 ## Trigger shutdown